 - Business License: Possess a valid Henrico County business license.

 - Financial Obligations: Be current on all financial obligations to Henrico County as of March 16, 2020, including utilities, property taxes, real estate taxes, and meals tax, where applicable.
+If you are not current on all financial obligations, assistance can be provided.

-Maximum Income Level
+Maximum Household Income Level

 - Any business where entry or sales of primary goods is limited to persons 18 or 21 years of age or older